Software-Engineering-TINF23IKI1/server/docs/package_design.md

                 "name": "Double Clicks",
                 "type": "single",
                 "target": "click_modifier",
-                "description": "This upgrade doubles the click modifier", "price": 400  // if type == "single" the price is provided },
+                "description": "This upgrade doubles the click modifier",  // optional "price": 400  // if type == "single" the price is provided },
             {